-Heavy weapons are all about location; they're only as valuable as the targets within their attack radius.
-Sadly, it's rare to find an opponent considerate enough to construct targets within your weapons' ranges, or to allow you to construct weapons near the targets they already have, and even when you do, the weapons just end up destroying the targets and then they have nothing else to do.
+Heavy weapons are all about location; they're only as valuable as the targets they can reach.
+Sadly, it's rare to find an opponent considerate enough to build targets next to your weapons, or who will allow you to build weapons next to their targets.

-Rather than limiting them to the targets supplied by a single location, it's handy to give your weapons a means of moving around.
+Rather than limiting weapons to the targets supplied by a single location, it's handy to give them a means of moving around.
 The value of a fine weapon can be increased dramatically by strapping a Vehicle to it.

 9.1: Standard Propulsion